 A pair of durable and lightweight hiking poles are a great asset on the hiking trail.

 20L feels like the ideal size for quick hikes and scrambles.
 We love the Nano from Gregory with a hydration reservoir.

 There is not much cell service in the Canadian Rockies.
 In case of emergencies, we carry an emergency beacon with GPS.

 Wasootch Ridge Trail Duration

 The trail is 15.4 km in length and has an elevation gain of 850 meters.
 You should expect a long hike day out.
 We spent around 7 hours on the tail and took time for photos and lunch with no rush to finish.
 It’s a stunning hike and the perfect place to unwind in nature.

 How Hard Is Wasootch Ridge Trail?

 Although AllTrails rates this as hard, we would put it slightly above moderate.
-The initial onset is very steep that will have your legs burning, but once past that it’s a very moderate trail.
+The initial onset is very steep and will have your legs burning, but it’s a very moderate trail once past that.
 The other reason for a hard rating is the exposed scramble that can be avoided on the trail.
 We saw all ages of life on this trail.